ccqym/OsmLocator/README.md

 # OsmLocator
 A tool to localize overlapping scatter marks.
 This work formulates the scatter marks localization as an optimization problem on cluster-based re-visualization.

 For a binary image of a scatter image, OsmLocator can locate the marks in the binary image.
-The following two images show the mark localization results of two scatter images in which black dots mark out the locaolization position.
+The following two images show the mark localization results of two scatter images in which black dots mark out the located position of scatter marks.

 ![Localization result of a scatter plot.](/images/scatter_plot.png "Localization result of a scatter plot.")
 ![Localization result of a scatter map.](/images/scatter_map.png "Localization result of a scatter map.")